RabsonJ/cribs/README.md

-# CRIBS
+# 🏛️ CRIBS

 *A new perspective to design*

-> Cribs is a website created for a fictional company **Cribs.** I designed and developed it for a friend and it was a great learning experience.
+> Cribs is a website created for an imaginary architectural company **Cribs.** It was designed and developed for **Mr. Mushili Mubanga**, the owner of the idea.

-The live site can be found [here](https://cribs-home.netlify.app/)
+The live site can be found [here](https://www.cribsdesign.live)

 <p align="center">
   <img width="460" height="300" src="./cribs-screenshot.png">